 Our school currently has 5 academies and they are:

-- Health - Ms. Brown (Lead) - Students in the health academy will focus on issues of mental, behavioral, and public health.
+- Health - Ms. Capone (Lead) - Students in the health academy will focus on issues of mental, behavioral, and public health.
 Students get firsthand experience working with public health professionals in the county to create solutions to health issues impacting our own communities.
 Students tackle issues such as air quality, food availability, and accessibility of health services.
 They also have opportunities to shadow medical professionals, and can take classes at Contra Costa College, including CNA courses, to prepare them for a life in both public health and medical fields.

 - Engineering Academy (EPA) - Mr. Van De LaarSchot (Lead) - Students partner with Chevron and UC Berkeley to learn how to pull items apart and put them back together.
 This academy is academically tough, and heavy on math, but engineering students have frequently led at Richmond High in college opportunities.
 Students will build electric bikes, and visit with real construction engineers and work side by side on projects.